-Note: Use the $vvr_upgrade_lu_start$ script only when the applications are stopped and the next step is to switch over to the alternate boot environment.
+Note: Use the vvr upgrade lu start script only when the applications are stopped and the next step is to switch over to the alternate boot environment.

-- After the vvr_upgrade_lu_start script completes successfully, reboot the system.
+- After the vvr upgrade lu start script completes successfully, reboot the system.
 This reboot results in the system booting from the alternate boot environment. - After the objects are recovered, and the disk group version is upgraded (if desired), run the vvr upgrade lu finish script.